 Fully enclosed and interlocked laser cutters are normally low-risk, Class 1 lasers in accordance with ANSI Z136.1 Safe Use of Lasers.
 These devices are safe when used as designed, without manipulating the safety features, and are exempt from UW laser registration and other control measures.
 The red dot pointer is included in this class.

-HOWEVER, the lasers embedded inside the enclosed system are often Class 3B or Class 4 lasers, which emit high energy laser beams capable of causing serious eye and skin injury if the beam is not contained within the device.
+However, the lasers embedded inside the enclosed system are often Class 3B or Class 4 lasers, which emit high energy laser beams capable of causing serious eye and skin injury if the beam is not contained within the device.
 Therefore, safety interlocks should never be bypassed.
 We also offer a certified Class 1 laser via special order.

 Moderate and high-power lasers are potentially hazardous because they can burn the retina of the eye or even the skin.
 To control the risk of injury, various specifications like 21 Code of Federal Regulations (CFR) Part 1040 define "classes" of lasers depending on their power and wavelength.
 These regulations impose upon manufacturers required safety measures, such as labeling lasers with specific warnings, and wearing laser safety goggles when operating lasers.